-Quotation from 2018 version of "Gender Equality White Paper"
+Quotation from 2019 version of "Gender Equality White Paper"

-Then, check out the changes in labor force populations by age group.
+Then, let's check the labor force populations by age group.

 The M-shaped curve shows that the number of women leaving work for child-birth or child-rearing and working mainly in their thirties is decreasing.
 This phenomenon was a typical work-style problem in Japan for a long time, but it is changing to a gentler trapezoid indicating that it is disappearing.